pawel-id/bir1/README.md

 ```

-By default it connects to non production database.
-In order to connect to
+By default it connects to non production database using public default key.
+In
-production to get most up to date company data provide your key like this `new
+order to connect to production database with current company data provide the
-Bir({ key: 'aabc123def567' })`
+key like this `new Bir({key: 'example123def567' })`